sowmiyaR30/SkillBoosteride/README.md

 ## API used for our project:
 Coding Test Online IDE compiler uses the[ API ](https://ide.judge0.com).

+## HOW TO USE THIS PORTAL:

+step 1 : click the given [link](http://www.sliderskillbooster.com.s3-website.ap-south-1.amazonaws.com/)
+step 2 : click the IDE launcher button to view the Online IDE step 3 : you can select wthe language wgat you want step 4 : if the code doesn't have any error it will run properly and the output will be displayed in the right corner of the IDE. step 5 : after the above processif you want to change the language change it accordingly step 6 : after clear it you can code for the selected language

 ## Community
 Do you have a question, feature request or something else on your mind?